SkylineCommunications/dataminer-docs/connector-help/connector_help/Chloride_70-NET.md

 ## About

-This driver allows the monitoring of attached devices, the health of the battery, and input and output parameters.
+This connector allows the monitoring of attached devices, the health of the battery, and input and output parameters.

 ## Installation

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION:**